-6) If you have a yard with sprinklers, go on a hunt for all the water sources.
+5) Time to visit your playground or outdoor area.
+Go on a hunt around the grass and other outdoor plants, looking for some of the water sources.
 Make sure to look out for sprinkler heads and water spigots!
-Record all your findings on your paper.
+Record all your findings on your chart.